Starter Kits

 Starter kits can add development setup tasks.

-For the Vue starter kit, generated dev setup can include:
+For npm-backed starter kits, generated dev setup can include:

-cd frontend && npm installand a frontend watcher under forj dev.
+cd cmd/app/frontend && npm installand an App-owned SPA build under dev.apps.<app>.spas for forj dev.

 Compatibility